thlorenz/thlorenz.com-blog/event-stream/post.md

 ### [duplexer](https://github.com/Raynos/duplexer)

-- creates a duplex (readable and writable) stream from a readable and writable stream
+- creates a duplex (readable and writable) stream from a readable and a writable stream
 - `duplex (writeStream, readStream)`
 - has no dependencies